NunoSempere/nunosempere.github.io/rat/spanishenlightenment.md

 ## Cause 5: Clash against religion.
 The Spanish Inquisition.
 The Spanish Inquisition generally made life hard for people who had observations to make against religion, tradition, etc. The Catholic Church had the first Encyclopedia (by D'Alambert and Diderot) in their list of banned books in 1759.

-Example: Félix María Samaniego, besides his labor as writer of Fables, also writes erotic works.
-He really got in trouble with the Inquisition.
+Example: Félix María Samaniego, besides his labor as writer of Fables, also wrote erotic works.
+He got in trouble with the Inquisition.

 ## Conclusion.

-Because of the distance in time, it's hard to extract concrete things to do, vs things not to do.
+Because of the distance in time, it's hard to extract concrete things to do, or not to do.
 One exception is to not completely align oneself with the losing side in a political battle (f.ex., anti-Trump in America, anti-Brexit in Britain).
 Another would be to look harder at the relationship between literature and what you're trying to do; there wasn't a clear nexus between playwrights and people who were trying to improve agriculture.
-Yet a third would be to rethink the approach to courting popular opinion, which Spanish liberals did.
-The split between liberals and catholics remains in Spain until this date; maybe trying to work through the public sphere isn't tractable.
-Work outside it instead.
+Yet a third would be to rethink the approach to courting popular opinion; despite the best efforts of both camps, the split between liberals and catholics seems to have remained roughly constant in Spain.